In New York he

 * 11-8113 Ernst: Hungarian Airs, Op.
 22 (2 sides)

-Note: All the above, including Paganini Caprices, accompanied by
+the above, including Paganini Caprices, accompanied by Walter Robert.

-recordings were out of print.
-The Gramophone Shop Encyclopeadia of
+1948 these recordings were out of print.
+The Gramophone Shop Encyclopeadia

-Recorded Music lists just one 78 RPM recordset: Columbia CX 134 on
+of Recorded Music lists just one 78 RPM recordset: Columbia CX 134

-which Renardy plays Pablo de Sarasate: 'Adios montaņias mias', 'Jota
+on which Renardy plays Pablo de Sarasate: 'Adios montaņias mias',

-made several Lp recordings (the month and year of release are in
+Decca made several Lp recordings (the month and year of release

 * LM 4536 Solo Sonata No. 3 (Bach) (5/51)